microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-assignmentrequests.md

 ## Request body

-In the request body, supply a JSON representation of [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.
+In the request body, supply a JSON representation of the [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.

 For an administrator to request to create an assignment for a user, the value of the **requestType** property is `adminAdd`, and the **assignment** property contains the `targetId` of the user being assigned, the **assignmentPolicyId** property identifying the [accessPackageAssignmentPolicy](../resources/accesspackageassignmentpolicy.md), and the **accessPackageId** property identifying the [accessPackage](../resources/accesspackage.md).